markstickley/norestfortheweekend/source/_posts/2013-06-06-in-defence-of-the-bbc-and-its-clock.markdown

 Given the complexity of the task, the number of different teams & discipines involved, the infrastucture and the attention to detail required, perhaps 100 days doesn't seem that mad after all.
 I don't think so.

+**Update 07/06/2013**:

+I've been made aware of [NTP](http://www.ntp.org), which provides a mechanism of transmitting an accurate time across a network.
+However, (according to the FAQ it can take up to 5 minutes to determine the time accurately)[http://www.ntp.org/ntpfaq/NTP-s-algo.htm].
+This is because it has to make multiple requests to sanity-check the result and ensure latency isn't affecting the time.

+I doubt many people will remain on the home page for 5 minutes and since the page would not have access to set the time of the user's computer clock the process would have to start from scratch each time the page loaded.

 *[UX]: User Experience
 *[UX&D]: User Experience & Design
 *[DDoS]: Distributed Denial of Service